JobYoo/HMFGL/README.md

 * munkres

 ## Code running
+### Step 1: Data

+The data preprocessing process are provided in [[./data/{dataset}](https://github.com/JobYoo/MMGL/blob/main/data/)].
+The download link for the TADPOLE dataset is https://tadpole.grand-challenge.org/Data/.

+If you want to use your own data, you have to provide :

+* a csv.file which contains multi-modal features, and
+* a multi-modal feature dict.

 ### Step 1: Data prprocessing

 Running the code of data preprocessing in ./data/{dataset}/xxx.ipynb to preprocess the raw data to standard data as the input of HMFGL.

-The download link for the TADPOLE dataset is https://tadpole.grand-challenge.org/Data/.

 ### Step 2: Training and test